Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 Juni 2025 23.36.06 UTC
+- WIB: Selasa, 1 Juli 2025 00.26.53 UTC
-- WITA: Selasa, 1 Juli 2025 00.36.06 UTC
+- WITA: Selasa, 1 Juli 2025 01.26.53 UTC
-- WIT: Selasa, 1 Juli 2025 01.36.06 UTC
+- WIT: Selasa, 1 Juli 2025 02.26.53 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: success
+Kategori: attitude